Fried Fish Tacos With Mango Salsa

 Mango Salsa

-• First, combine the diced mango, tomato, jalapeno, and onion in a medium bowl.
+• Combine the diced mango, tomato, jalapeno, and onion in a medium bowl.
+Stir in the lime juice and salt, adjusting to taste.
+Set aside or refrigerate until you're ready to serve.

 Fried Fish

-• In a medium bowl, whisk together flour, paprika, garlic powder, onion powder, chipotle powder, salt, and black pepper until well-combined.
+In a separate medium-sized bowl, whisk together the flour, paprika, garlic powder, onion powder, chipotle powder, salt, and black pepper until well-combined.
 Set aside.

-• Next, fill a large frying pan with about a quarter-inch of vegetable oil and heat over medium-high.
-In the meantime, position a cooling rack over a sheet of paper towels next to the stove, so you have somewhere to drain the fish after cooking.
+• Fill a deep cast iron frying pan or dutch oven with about a half-inch of vegetable oil and heat over medium-high.
+In the meantime, position a cooling rack over a sheet of paper towels next to the stove so you have somewhere to drain the fish after cooking.

-• Set up your assembly line to coat the fish with the sliced cod, beaten egg, and seasoned flour.
-Coat the fish in the egg wash, then transfer to the seasoned flour, letting excess egg drip off the fish before adding it to the flour.
-Then, coat the fish completely in flour, making sure to separate any pieces that stick together so that each piece is entirely coated.
+• While the oil heats, dredge the fish.
+Coat the fish in the egg first, then transfer it to the flour mixture, letting excess egg drip off the fish before adding it to the flour.
+Then coat the fish completely in the flour, making sure to separate any pieces that stick together so that each piece is entirely coated.

-• Once the oil is very hot, carefully add the coated fish to the pan.
-Fry until golden-brown and crispy, about 6 to 8 minutes.
-Flip the fish over once or twice during cooking using a metal spoon (this allows you to be gentle with the fish, so as not to break the coating as it crisps).
+• Once the oil is very hot (about 350F), carefully add the fish to the pan.
+Fry until golden-brown and crispy, flipping the fish over once or twice during cooking, about 6 to 8 minutes total.
+We recommend using a slotted metal spoon for this so you can be as gentle as possible with the fish and avoid breaking the coating as it crisps.

 • Make sure the fish reaches an internal temperature of 145 degrees F. Once it's cooked, use a spider strainer or slotted spoon to transfer the fried fish to the cooling rack where excess oil can drain.